datajango/dev-docker-seed/README.md

 ### Phase 1

 To see that all the various components are running, execute curl at the command line.
-If all the server respond, moveteh next next phase.
+If all the server respond, move the next next phase.

 Main HTML/PHP Website
 ```